hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

 The [`--discovery-enabled`](../../Reference/CLI/CLI-Syntax.md#discovery-enabled) command line option can be used to disable P2P peer discovery.

-With discovery disabled, connections may be initiated by peers that have already been discovered or are otherwise configured to connect to the local node (for example, using [`admin_addPeer`](../../Reference/API-Methods.md#admin_addpeer)).
+With discovery disabled, connections may be initiated by peers that have already discovered or are otherwise configured to connect to the local node (for example, using [`admin_addPeer`](../../Reference/API-Methods.md#admin_addpeer)).
 Connections can also be initiated by configuring [static nodes](#static-nodes).